 We spent a few minutes embracing the views of the Licancabur Volcano, a peak of conical perfection, the Salt Mountain Range, the Domeyko Mountain Range and the Andes.

-After recording our experience with many pictures and short videos we returned to San Pedro town to sample some empanadas and follow our guide’s tip (we can highly recommend ‘Emporio Andino’).
+After recording our experience with many pictures and short videos we returned to San Pedro town to sample some empanadas and follow our guide’s tip.

 One of the richest experiences for us was the chance to listen to our drivers and guides that shared their point of view with us, to learn from them about the Chilean society and reality.
 Of course, as everywhere in Latin America, mixed with funny anecdotes and incredible stories of San Pedro before it was discovered by tourism.

 Despite being known as the driest desert in the world, even the Atacama Desert has not been immune to the effects of climate change.
-In recent years, there has been an observable impact, with an increase in rainfall during the weeks of January and February.
-This occurrence has come to be known as the 'Bolivian Autumn'.
+In recent years, there has been an observable impact, with an increase in rainfall during the weeks of January and February ('Bolivian Autumn').

 San Pedro de Atacama has a whole range of accommodation options.
-At the top of the accommodation pyramid, there are three to five high-end luxury resorts being our favorites:
+At the top of the accommodation pyramid, there are 3* star hotels to five high-end luxury resorts being our favorites: